Madonna V2 - Refined and Faster

 The different stroke lengths on the shock are fixed internally but based around the same shock.
 A 205 x 60 shock can be modified to 205 x 65 and vice versa.
 But this needs to be done directly by FOX.

 We work closely with FOX and have custom tunes.
 We offer two air and one coil options.
 Generally speaking, we see a big advantage in air shocks as they offer more and finer adjustability.
 It’s easier to change a little in air pressure than it is to change spring.
 Volume spacers in air shocks are also a very nice way to change the shock to the way you want it to feel.
 The coil shock offers small bump sensitivity that is second to none.
 But honestly, we get pretty close with the ball bearings on the shock pivots with air shocks as well.
+Not all 2021 Fox shock options fit the Madonna V2 in size Small and Medium, you can find all the details on the product page.

 FOX DPX2: This is the shock we like most.
 It fits the character of the Madonna perfectly and is very straight forward in its setup.
 And it crams an immense amount of party into its deceptively small size.